-Financial assets are classified as either financial assets held for trading, loans and receivables, held to maturity investments or available for sale investments, as appropriate.
+Financial assets are classified as either financial assets held for trading (financial assets at fair value through profit or loss), loans and receivables, held to maturity investments or available for sale investments, as appropriate.

 When financial assets are initially recognised they are recorded at fair value, plus in the case of investments not held for trading, directly attributable transaction costs.
 The Fund Manager determines the classification of its financial assets after initial recognition and when allowed and appropriate, re-evaluates this designation at each financial year end.